polterguy/polterguy.github.io/index.md

 ## Machine Learning and AI

-Aista Magic Cloud is scattered with AI and allows you to generate your own Machine Learning models in seconds, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
+Magic Cloud is scattered with AI and allows you to generate your own Machine Learning models in seconds, by scraping any website, and generating training data for you that you can use to create your own ChatGPT model, answering questions related to your domain.
 Need a chat bot for your company answering questions about your company or domain?
-That's a 5 seconds job for Aista Magic Cloud as long as you have an existing website, and/or structured training data you can upload to your cloudlet.
+That's a 5 seconds job for Magic Cloud as long as you have an existing website, and/or structured training data you can upload to your cloudlet.
 Use cases might be.

 * Expert legal system, answering legal questions for clients